utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Sets the current block number for the specified block type.
 The block number represents the index of the block that will be written to memory the next time collection is triggered for that section, i.e. if the current block number is x, blocks 0 to (n-1) have already been collected and written to memory but block x has not.
 This could be used to skip sections of flash memory that are found to be malfunctioning, to reset the block number to 0 when a section reaches the end of its memory and all existing data has already been safely downlinked, or ran when the start address of a section has been changed.

+TODO - need to immediately erase the mem sector containing the new address?

 Get Memory Section Start Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^